infonl/dimpact-zaakafhandelcomponent/CONTRIBUTING.md

 ### Modifying an existing source code file

-Please update the SPDX license identifier to the top of the file by adding a `, <YEAR> Lifely` to the `SPDX-FileCopyrightText` identifier.
+If the file does not already include `Lifely` in the copyright text, please update the SPDX license identifier on the top of the file by adding a `, <YYYY> Lifely` to the `SPDX-FileCopyrightText` identifier where `<YYYY>` is the current year.
 E.g.:

 ```
 /*
- * SPDX-FileCopyrightText: 2021 Atos, 2023 Lifely
+ * SPDX-FileCopyrightText: 2021 Atos, 2024 Lifely
  * SPDX-License-Identifier: EUPL-1.2+
  */
 ```

+Note that each contributor should only be mentioned once in an SPDX header, where we use the convention that the year indicates the _initial_ year when a contribution was made by that contributor.

 ## Conventional Commits